WHAT TO DO IN 1 DAY IN COLMAR

 More Fun Colmar Activities

-Alsace is famous for its white wines – the Alsace Wine Route Road Tour is famous for a reason.
+Alsace is famous for its white wines.
+The Alsace Wine Route Road Tour is famous for a reason.
 Alsatian wines are named for their grape varietals.
-As someone who does not drink any wine at all, I am not familiar, but even I know about the famous Riesling wine.
+As someone who does not drink any wine, I am not familiar, but even I know about the famous Riesling wine.

-In the summer, there are often wine tastings in Colmar, so for many visitors, these are another fun thing to do in Colmar.
+There are often wine tastings in Colmar in the summer, so for many visitors, these are another fun thing to do in Colmar.

 While Colmar itself is a beautiful little town, there are some lovely hiking paths close by.
 Since I was short on time, I did not take any hikes, but if you are interested in more nature time and doing more outdoor activities, then you can choose between easier and even longer hikes in the area.